 Charlie Glover was obviously a great influence on Pedro.
 He was the man who told him to “Always remember the fans,” which Pedro certainly did.

 “I loved it all,” said Pedro, “I’d do it all again.”
-We bet you would, and we want to be there.
+We bet he would, and we would want to be there.

 Page reviewed 30/03/2022